TPWD District Fisheries Office

 Quick Links: Fishing Regulations | Angling Opportunities | Cover & Structure | Tips & Tactics

-BOATER ADVISORY: Quagga mussels have invaded this reservoir!
+BOATER ADVISORY: Zebra and Quagga mussels have invaded this reservoir!
 CLEAN, DRAIN AND DRY your boat, trailer, livewells/bait buckets, and other gear before traveling to another water body.
 Draining water is required by law and possession and transport of invasive mussels is illegal.

 Lake Characteristics